owenshaupt/Candidpop/README.md

 - Users can search the marketplace against item descriptions provied by sellers
 - Users can update their listings and delete an existing item from the marketplace
 - Users can purchase other items, thus removing them from the marketplace
+- Users can follow one another as well as view each user's followers/following

 ---